s4y/team/README.md

 Everything done!
 ```

-Calls block, but `A{ }` runs its contents asynchronously, returning control to the caller if it blocks, or when it finishes.
+Calls block, but `A` runs whatever you pass it (usually a lambda) asynchronously, returning control to the caller if it blocks, or when it finishes.

 `await` blocks until every asynchronous task spawned inside it finishes.

-Status: Pretty immature, a couple of weeks in.
+Status: Relatively immature.

 I want it to work like Tame but without code transformation (except for the C++ preprocessor), and thus able to be used with libraries written in a blocking style.